duyvu9x/pythond-100-days/README.md

 # pythond-100-days
-get acquainted with python with project
+get acquainted with python with projects